opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

             :end-before: /init

-We need to understand the structure of our private data before we can apply differential privacy, but we usually shoulnd't or can't look at the private data as we prepare our analysis.
+We need to understand the structure of our private data before we can apply differential privacy, but we usually shouldn't or can't look at the private data as we prepare our analysis.
 For this example, our dataset will have three columns:

 * ``grouping-key``: integers between 1 and 5; the grouping key